misterclayt0n/the-editor/README.md

 - [ ] Vertical movement from the end of the line gets the cursor stuck at one character after the end of the line
 - [ ] Zooming in does not work (probably because of the whole virtual DOM thing), I guess it would be nice to implement some interaction, if possible, with zooming
 - [x] The editor is not scrolling horizontally as I type (also probably because of the virtual DOM)
-- [ ] Not really a bug, but would be nice to render an empty selected character when passing by an empty line in visual mode
+- [x] Not really a bug, but would be nice to render an empty selected character when passing by an empty line in visual mode
 - [ ] Ctrl-d and Ctrl-u are not really working just like vim.
 - [x] Deleting last line with selection and "d" motion crashes, I also can't delete the last line using "dd"
 - [ ] "ci" motion not working well
 - [x] Very specific panic on searching
+- [ ] Phantom line introduced a bug where if open a file, it keeps adding a new line

 ### 📚 Future Plans
 - **Integrated Setup**: Automatically configure necessary tools when opening a new file type.